 The programming section is included to make setting of MRC and old Lenz Decoders possible.
 Refer to the document that is included with the Decoder for register information.
-NOTE: This option is mostly obsolete with modern decoders.

 ENTER THE REGISTER TO PROGRAM

 Enter the register number and press ENTER.
 The current value of that register will be read from the Decoder and displayed.
 If you wish to modify the value type in a new number and press ENTER.